-Garrison Industrial Park is located 40 miles from the South Carolina Inland Port, an intermodal facility owned and operated by the South Carolina Ports Authority.
-Located 212 miles from the Charleston Port, rail service is provided by Norfolk Southern five days a week and the facility can provide 40,000 lifts per year with the ability to double the capacity.
+Ferncliff Park is located 55 miles from the South Carolina Inland Port, a new intermodal facility owned and operated by the South Carolina Ports Authority.
+Located 212 miles from the Charleston

+Port, rail service is provided by Norfolk Southern five days a week and the facility can provide 40,000 lifts per year with the ability to double the capacity.
 Figure 3 illustrates the location of the South Carolina Inland Port.